Please be patient while the images are loading - it is worth the wait ...

 The Freed Man, Walmer

-This is a new micropub which opened in January 2016 in Walmer, Kent, CT14 7NX in what was formerly the Sub-Post Office in Dover Road.
+The Freed Man is a new micropub which opened in January 2016 in Walmer, Kent, CT14 7NX in what was formerly the Sub-Post Office in Dover Road.
 Its name reflects the fact that its owner is now free of tie.
-Cask ales are served through an old 4-motion "cash-register" beer engine, apparently sourced on eBay, which has since been restored and refurbished to modern dispense standards.
+Cask ales are served through an old 4-motion "cash-register" beer engine affectionately known as "Bountiful Beryl".
+Apparently sourced on eBay, Beryl has since been restored and refurbished to modern dispense standards.